Introduction

 Runbox Mail Manager All (browser based) With browser plugins installed.
 Mailvelope, Gpg4win and GPGTools can provide basic PGP/Inline encryption of text in some browsers.
 Attachments are not encrypted.

-Thunderbird Windows, OS X, Linux S/MIME, PGP with Enigmail add-on.
+Thunderbird Windows, OS X, Linux S/MIME and PGP

 Microsoft Outlook Windows, OS X S/MIME.